How to Start Your Own Country in 4 Easy Steps

 This was especially true during the Cold War, when the national legitimacy of North and South Vietnam, North and South Korea, and East and West Germany depended on which side you asked.
 Even today, a number of entities are recognized as states by some countries but not by others.
 Palestine, Taiwan, and Northern Cyprus fall into this category.

 The United States has no official policy on what is required for recognition, according to its State Department.
 Instead, the decision to recognize a state is made by the president.
 Then the president decides whether to establish diplomatic relations with the state based on U.S. national interests.
 Theres no cookie-cutter approach, so when you ask for recognition, be sure to explain how your independence will be good for America.
 In the old days, proving your anti-communist cred was usually good enough.
 Today, U.S. strategic priorities are a bit more complex, though as Kosovo proves, ticking off the Russians still helps.

 Since its founding in 1945, membership in the United Nations has become the gold standard of international legitimacy.
-When you are admitted to the U.N, thats a form of approval, Talmon says.
-Its like a stamp [that says] you are now a full member of the international community.
+When you are admitted to the U.N., that’s a form of approval, Talmon said.
+Its like a stamp that says you are now a full member of the international community.